PE

 Students are timetabled to take part in three 50 minute lessons of PE per week, where they partake in sports of all kinds.
 Lessons for both boys and girls include a wide range of sporting activities, from football, rugby, cricket and basketball to dance, netball, gymnastics and orienteering.

 We seek to promote lifelong participation for all students, irrespective of their ability, gender or ethnicity.
 We hope to raise student’s self-esteem not only as a competitive performer but also for their personal development.
 Students will have the opportunity to develop their leadership skills in sport with St John Payne working closely with the Chelmsford School Sports Partnership.
 We have been heavily involved in helping run the Superstars Festivals along with the Mini Games.
+We also hold strong links with a neighbouring school, Columbus.
+Through which students have assisted in Panathalon competitions both on site and away such as at London Aquatic Centre.
+These leadership opportunities allow students to perform service for their own communities whilst developing their own skill set.

+Our students compete in a variety of competitions; district, county and National.
+We enter in netball, football, rugby, basketball, rounders and cricket from year 7 through to sixth form.
 Consistently our athletics teams have reached the regional rounds of the English Schools Athletics Track and Field Cup, along with Cross Country, with a number of individual athletes continuing to compete in the English Schools finals in a variety of disciplines.

 Key Stage 4